Ecosystem Extravaganza - TK/PreK

 Lunch: Lunch area is available at Snow Creek Park.

-Parking: Very limited vehicle parking is available.
+Parking: Very limited vehicle parking is available (metered campus parking)

 Accessibility: Limited wheelchair accessibility